raulalhena/raulalhena/README.md

 - ⚡ Fun fact: ...
 -->

-#### Re-junior developer, re-training myself back into the technology industry, improving every day to reach the excelence.
+#### Re-junior developer, reskilling myself back into the development industry, improving every day to reach the excelence.
 Junior in programming but with a lot of experience from my entrepreneurial ventures leading teams, creating and finding solutions to overcoming challenges.

 ---